 - In the event of a WHS breach, issue a Provisional Improvement Notice (PIN

 - Thoroughly Investigate any incidents or health and safety issues

 - Identify potential hazards, risks and dangers in the workplace

 What Does HSR Stand For and What Do They Do?

-HSR is the common abbreviation for a Health and Safety Representative.
+HSR is the common abbreviation for Health and Safety Representatives.
 Representatives are elected workers who are responsible with representing the health and safety interests of their work group.
 Communication is a central component to health and safety representation and as such the majority of training covers communicating with business owners, workers, managers and others concerned with workplace health and safety.

 Do I Need to Attend the Representative Refresher Every Year?